GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 </pre>

 ### Error Handlers
 While the Loupe Angular package provides a default error handler for you to use as a provider, you can of course, create your own handler for this purpose.
-Create your own Error Handler class by extending ErrorHandler and define your own custom behaviour to log to Loupe:
+Create your own Error Handler class by extending <code>ErrorHandler</code> and define your own custom behaviour to log to Loupe:

 <pre>